 - Information from parents

 - Information on progress and social and emotional well being

-- PI Ps
+- PLPs

-- Pupil passports detailing pupil strengths, barriers to learning and effective strategies

 - Information from outside agencies

 - Records of contact with parents and outside agencies

 - EHC plans

 Records for pupils within that academic year are stored in the class SEND file or on the SEND drive, with copies of reports from outside agencies kept in a central SEND record file.
 This central store is kept in a locked cupboard which only the SENDCO and SEND Administration Assistant have access to.
 When a child leaves our setting, all records are passed on with a copy kept in school for the legislated period of time.